 📈 The Rise of Supply Chain Attacks

-This section provides an overview of the global cyber landscape and its impact on the UK insurance sector.
-You will learn that the sector's reliance on technology and external partners has created a web of dependencies that are vulnerable to exploitation.
-IT service providers (26%) and cloud/SaaS vendors (22%) are perceived as the most vulnerable points in the supply chain.
+This section provides an overview of the threat landscape and its impact on the UK insurance sector.
+You will also learn which parts of the industry's supply chain are perceived as the most vulnerable by your peers.

 🔍 Is Third-Party Risk Management Fit for a New Era?